pypy/pypy/pypy/doc/embedding.rst

 --------------

-PyPy has a very minimal and a very strange embedding interface, based on the usage of `cffi`_ and the philosophy that Python is a better language in C.
+PyPy has a very minimal and a very strange embedding interface, based on the usage of `cffi`_ and the philosophy that Python is a better language than
-It was developed in collaboration with Roberto De Ioris from the `uwsgi`_ project.
-The `PyPy uwsgi plugin`_ is a good example of usage of such interface.
+C. It was developed in collaboration with Roberto De Ioris from the `uwsgi`_ project.
+The `PyPy uwsgi plugin`_ is a good example of using the embedding API.

-The first thing that you need is to compile PyPy yourself with an option ``--shared``.
+The first thing that you need is to compile PyPy yourself with the option ``--shared``.
 We plan to make ``--shared`` the default in the future.
 Consult the `how to compile PyPy`_ doc for details.
-That should result in ``libpypy.so`` or ``pypy.dll`` file or something similar, depending on your platform.
+This will result in ``libpypy.so`` or ``pypy.dll`` file or something similar, depending on your platform.
 Consult your platform specification for details.

-The resulting shared library exports very few functions that are however enough to make a full API working, provided you'll follow a few principles.
-The API
+The resulting shared library exports very few functions, however they are enough to accomplish everything you need, provided you follow a few principles.
-is:
+The API is:

 .. function:: void rpython_startup_code(void);

-   This is a function that you have to call (once) before calling anything.
+   This is a function that you have to call (once) before calling anything else.
    It initializes the RPython/PyPy GC and does a bunch of necessary startup code.
 This function cannot fail.